codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-on-prem.md

 Edit the configuration in config.yaml and deploy to Kubernetes.
 The config.yaml is very descriptive and it contains an explanation for every parameter.

-If you install Codefresh on the air-gapped environment you will have to copy the images to your organization container registry (Kubernetes will pull the images from it as part of the installation).
+If you install Codefresh on the air-gapped environment (without access to public Docker Hub or codefresh-enterprise registry) you will have to copy the images to your organization container registry (Kubernetes will pull the images from it as part of the installation).
-This can be done by uncommenting and set proper values in the ‘config.yaml file:
+This can be done by uncommenting and setting the proper values in the ‘config.yaml file:

 ```yaml
 images: